An explicit bound for the log-canonical degree of curves on open surfaces: Preliminaries

-\begin{proof} We are going to prove that there exist unique $\mathbb{R}$-divisors $P_E(D)$ and $N_E(D)$ that satisfy properties \emph{(i)}--\emph{(v)}, that these divisors are rational will follow immediately from the unicity.
-Up to reordering, we may suppose that $E_1,\ldots,E_k$, $k\le l$, are the components of $E$ contained in $D$.
+\begin{proof} First of all, we are going to prove that there exist unique $\mathbb{R}$-divisors $P_E(D)$ and $N_E(D)$ that satisfy properties \emph{(i)}--\emph{(iv)}, that these divisors are rational will follow immediately from unicity, namely they will be the unique solution of a system of linear equations with integral coefficients.
+Up to reordering, we may suppose that $E_1,\ldots,E_k$, $k\le l$, are the components of $E$ contained in the support of $D$.
 Put